srinandinim/ghosts-in-the-maze/efficient-game/README.md

 ## Synopsis
 -- TBD --
-- just add comments and see if we can checkpoint the json at each ghost so in case it terminates we can just restart at the last position in the json
+- just add comments
+- see if we can checkpoint the json at each ghost so in case it terminates we can just restart at the last position in the json
+    - can just pull last set of statistics - I’ll prob add a method just so we input in the last file and it does the rest from there
 - implemenent videos for the success/failure for each one
 - update this document